Chiang-Le Heng

-Glenn Stelpstra is a registered psychologist with the College of Psychologists and Behaviour Analysts of Ontario (CPBAO).
-He has over 18 years of experience in the public school system working with children and youth.
+Chiang-Le Heng is a registered psychologist with the College of Psychologists and Behaviour Analysts of Ontario (CPBAO), with 15 years of experience working in the public school system providing comprehensive assessments and consultations.
+She has worked with students with diverse learning profiles and is proficient in the assessment and diagnosis of learning disabilities, intellectual disabilities, Attention-Deficit / Hyperactivity Disorder (ADHD), and giftedness.

 Licensing Body: College of Psychologists and Behaviour Analysts of Ontario (CPBAO)